Steve Madden: Life and career

 Madden was born in Far Rockaway, Queens, the son of a Jewish mother and an Irish Catholic father.
-He grew up in adjoining Lawrence and graduated from the local high school in Nassau County, New York.
+He grew up in adjoining Lawrence and graduated from Lawrence High School in Nassau County, New York.
 After high school, Madden studied at the University of Miami for two years before returning to Long Island.
 The youngest of three brothers, he started Steve Madden, Ltd. with $1,100 in 1990 by selling shoes out of the trunk of his car.

 Criminal conviction

 Madden's financial affairs were closely entangled with Long Island "pump and dump" brokerage house Stratton Oakmont, cofounded by Madden's childhood friend Danny Porush, who first lent him money to expand his fledgling company, and then underwrote its initial public offering.

 In June 2000, a class action lawsuit was filed against Madden for issuing materially false and misleading statements during the Class Period.
 A settlement of $9 million was reached in 2004.

-In 2001, the SEC filed charges against Madden in Federal Court in New York state, alleging SEC violations.
+In 2001, the SEC filed charges against Madden in Federal Court in New York state, alleging Securities Exchange Commission (SEC) violations.
 Because the violations were not criminal in nature, the SEC was seeking to recover $1,637,000 in a combination of illegally avoided losses, interest, and a civil penalty.

 In 2002, Madden was convicted of stock manipulation, money laundering, and securities fraud.
 He was sentenced to 41 months in prison, and was made to resign as CEO from Steven Madden, Ltd. and from the board of directors.
 Shortly after resigning as CEO, Madden set himself up as a creative consultant with Steven Madden, Ltd., a position for which he drew $700,000 annually even when he was in prison.

 Madden served time in the Federal Prison Camp, Eglin, at Eglin Air Force Base, and later the Coleman Federal Correctional Complex, near Ocala, Florida.
 Madden was released from prison in April 2005.
 He then attended a New York City halfway house.
 Madden's attorney, Joel Winograd, said that Madden would stay at the house for 60 days.
 After his release from a halfway house, he was restricted to home confinement for a period.